Distribution Center Benefits and Key Processes Explained

 If you leverage a warehouse, you would need to implement your own system to process returns and have your staff put items back on shelves quickly.

-By using a distribution center, you have the option to lean on a 3PL partner to handle returns for you.
+By using a distribution center, you have the option to lean on a distribution partner or 3PL partner to handle returns for you.
 For instance, ShipBob simplifies returns management with direct integrations to leading returns platforms such as Happy Returns and Returnly.

 How ShipBob’s distribution centers benefit ecommerce stores